raybrownco/rem/README.markdown

 rem() is a Sass mixin that converts pixel values to rem values for whatever property is passed to it.
-It returns two lines of code — one of the regular pixel values (for IE), and another with the converted rem values (for everyone else).
+It returns two lines of code — one of the regular pixel values (for some older browsers), and another with the converted rem values (for everyone else).
 Special thanks to Chris Epstein (http://chriseppstein.github.com) and Martin Bavio (http://martinbavio.com) for the help and code!